-There are many Bible verses about diversity that we can learn and teach from.
+There are many Bible verses about diversity and Bible verses about racism that we can learn and teach from.
 In my previous article, we began the discussion on the biblical view of diversity, looking at the Old Testament.
 We discussed the concept of Imago Dei — that all humankind is made in the image of God and, as such, deserves honor and dignity.

 We were reminded that in the Abrahamic covenant, God chose to bless Abram to be a blessing to the nations.
 God’s instructions of special care for the sojourner and foreigner was written into Old Testament law, setting precedence for their consideration in all societies.